jorge-campo/Status-User-Documentation-and-Information-Architecture/docs/document-components-description.md

 # Document components description

-Here you can find a description of the Markdown components in [this example file](./document-example-with-all-components.md).
+Here is a description of the document components in [this example file](./document-example-with-all-components.md).

 | Number | Component name | Component type | Notes |
 |:---|:---|:---|:---|